hcoz/scroll-to/readme.txt

 == Installation ==

 1. Click Plugins/Add New from the WordPress admin panel.
-2. Search for “Scroll To” and install.
+2. Search for "Scroll To" and install.

 -- or --

 1. Upload the plugin files to the `/wp-content/plugins/scroll-to` directory,
-2. Activate the plugin through the \'Plugins\' screen in WordPress
+2. Activate the plugin through the "Plugins" screen in WordPress

-Then the \"Scroll To\" block will be available in Insert Block section of the page editor.
+Then the "Scroll To" block will be available in Insert Block section of the page editor.

 == Frequently Asked Questions ==